 and the birds take up their charming songs once more.

 On the flower-strewn meadow, with leafy branches

 Led by the festive sound of rustic bagpipes,

 nymphs and shepherds lightly dance

 Bask in the arrival of Spring, turn on this concerto and be greeted by the clarity and crispness of a typical spring day, with choirs of birds and streams.
 Embrace the sudden thunderstorm, knowing that the singing birds will soon regain dominance.
 Revel in the lively country dance, celebrating the return of fauna and flora after a harsh winter.
 We can’t think of a better way to welcome the sunshine.

 Listening to Baroque Classical Music on Calm

-Listen to Vivaldi and his contemporaries in our Baroque channel.
+Listen to calming Vivaldi classical baroque music on our free relaxing Baroque channel.

 Baroque music forms a major portion of the "classical music" canon, being widely studied, performed, and listened to.
-In addition to Vivaldi, you will hear from Johann Sebastian Bach, George Frideric Handel, Alessandro Scarlatti, Domenico Scarlatti, Georg Philipp Telemann, Jean-Baptiste Lully, Arcangelo Corelli, François Couperin, Denis Gaultier, Claudio Monteverdi, Jean-Philippe Rameau and Henry Purcell.
+In addition to the free peaceful relaxing calming Vivaldi baroque music we offer the calm baroque music of JS Bach, George Frideric Handel, Alessandro Scarlatti, Domenico Scarlatti, Georg Philipp Telemann, Jean-Baptiste Lully, Arcangelo Corelli, François Couperin, Denis Gaultier, Claudio Monteverdi, Jean-Philippe Rameau and Henry Purcell.

-Experience this channel and all of our relaxing classical music by signing up for a free or premium membership from Calm Radio.
+Experience this channel and over 500 online relaxing music channels by signing up for a free or premium membership from Calm Radio.